Eric Garcia: Discovered in Barcelona, polished at Man City | Goal.com

 "Players that you have been watching for many years on the TV, winning trophies – and then training with them, I was so lucky.

-Guardiola has continued to push his young defender, admitting he was "not a nice guy" when he started him on the left-side of a central pairing in Premier League wins against Sheffield United and Everton.
+Guardiola has continued to push his young defender, admitting he was "not a nice guy" when he started him on the left-hand side of a central pairing in Premier League wins against Sheffield United and Everton.

 "I just need to keep training hard to show the manager that anytime he needs me, I'm ready for it," Garcia adds.
 "Keep learning from them because they are the best players I could probably train with."